Darkempire78/Twitch-Point-Farmer/README.md

 Finally, launch the script.

+## See the bot

+You can see how the robot works by commenting [this line](https://github.com/Darkempire78/Twitch-Point-Farmer/blob/main/main.py#L19).

 ## Get your Twitch authentication cookie (auth-token).

 * Go to `settings` (`advanced settings` for some browsers)